-Labeled “the most significant synthetic opioid threat to the US”, fentanyl is 50 times more potent than heroin.
+Labeled as one of the most significant synthetic opioid threats to the US fentanyl is 50 times more potent than heroin.
 Carfentanil is even more powerful.
 While prescribed to treat the most severe pain, the drug has also trickled onto the black market.

 Opioids are safe to use when taken only and exactly as prescribed.
 We’ll look now at what happens when opioid use turns into abuse and dependence, and ultimately addiction.